CompeyDev/bad-apple-efi/README.md

 > The EFI application does not actually include the audio, it has merely been `ffmpeg`'d into the demo video.
 > Audio support would involve a complete refactor and removal of all reliance on [GOP](https://wiki.osdev.org/GOP),
 > and instead move towards writing directly to the frame buffer, so that [PC Speaker](https://wiki.osdev.org/PC_Speaker) can be used,
 > which requires an exit of boot services.
+[Pull requests](https://github.com/CompeyDev/bad-apple-efi/pulls) are welcome!

 <details>
   <summary>Preview</summary>